yolken/yolken-blog/site/_posts/2021-01-31-golang-batteries-not-included.md

 The term "batteries not included" was historically stamped on the boxes of electronic toys and other consumer goods to indicate that the batteries needed for the item to work were not provided in the box.
-When I was growing up, I remember getting gifts where the giver forgot to buy the batteries, and then I would feverishly run around the house looking for instances of the right kind (either AA, AAA, C, D, or 9-volt), and raiding my other toys or our TV remote controls if needed.
+When I was growing up, I remember getting gifts where the giver forgot to buy the batteries.
+I would then feverishly run around the house looking for instances of the right kind (either AA, AAA, C, D, or 9-volt), and raiding my other toys or our TV remote controls as needed.

 The phrase is less common today because items often include batteries in the box or they use built-in, rechargeable ones.